Many conditions can cause itching in the crotch area. It’s a warm, moist place that invites fungal infections, bacterial infections, and rashes.

 The cause of eczema isn’t fully understood.
 It varies depending on the type of eczema you have.
 The skin of your scrotum is more absorbent than much of your skin.
 This makes it vulnerable to toxins and irritants that can cause eczema.

 Eczema tends to run in families, so you’re more likely to have scrotal eczema if a family member also has it.
-Other skin conditions, like psoriasis or other types of eczema, may also lead to scrotal eczema.
+Other skin conditions, like other types of eczema, may also lead to scrotal eczema.

 Additional risk factors include:

 Your primary care doctor can usually diagnose eczema by looking at the rash.
 If you have severe or prolonged episodes of scrotal eczema, you should see a dermatologist.
 A dermatologist is a doctor that specializes in the treatment of skin diseases.

 Your doctor will examine your eczema and may scrape off a small sample of your skin.
 A technician in a laboratory will study the skin sample to identify the source of the rash.

 Scrotal eczema is often mistaken for jock itch.
 Here are some differences between the two conditions: